Security operations center

 A security operations center (SOC) is responsible for protecting an organization against cyber threats.
 SOC analysts perform round-the-clock monitoring of an organization’s network and investigate any potential security incidents.
 If a cyberattack is detected, the SOC analysts are responsible for taking any steps necessary to remediate it.
 It comprises the three building blocks for managing and enhancing an organization's security posture: people, processes, and technology.
 Thereby, governance and compliance provide a framework, tying together these building blocks.
-A SOC within a building or facility is a central location from where staff supervises the site, using data processing technology.
-Typically, a SOC is equipped for access monitoring, and controlling of lighting, alarms, and vehicle barriers.
+A SOC within a building or facility is a central location from which staff supervises the site using data processing technology.
+Typically, a SOC is equipped for access monitoring and control of lighting, alarms, and vehicle barriers.

+SOC can be either internal or external.
+In the latter case, the organization outsources the security services, such as monitoring, detection and analysis, from a Managed Security Service Provider (MSSP).
+This is typical to small organizations which don't have the resources to hire, train, and technically equip cybersecurity analysts.

+SOCs can play a very important roles in addressing the skill gap in cybersecurity which can maximize the effectiveness of human efforts.
+For example, they can serve as hubs that can tackle quick responses for so when an attack comes, there is zero worry for the teams to make a counter.

 IT

 An information security operations center (ISOC) is a dedicated site where enterprise information systems (web sites, applications, databases, data centers and servers, networks, desktops and other endpoints) are monitored, assessed, and defended.